jovemmanuelre/Simple-Regression-sklearn/README.md

 # Simple-Regression-sklearn

-Instead of Statsmodels, here I tried using sklearn, with Pandas, Numpy, Matplotlib, and Seaborn, to create a Simple Linear Regression model in Python and predict the price given the size of the real estate property.
+Instead of Statsmodels, here I used sklearn, with Pandas, Numpy, Matplotlib, and Seaborn, to create a Simple Linear Regression model in Python and predict the price given the size of the real estate property.